jcgay/maven-notifier/README.md

 #Maven Notifier

-Just notifiers for Maven 3.x.
+Notifiers that can be used with Maven 3.x.
-A status will be send at the end of a Maven build.
+A status notification will be send at the end of a Maven build.

 ##Installation